Capital Works Partnerships grants

 Projects must promote greater community access, increased participation and encourage interaction of all age groups and provide a multi-use facility for the broader community benefit.

 The applicant must demonstrate collaboration between groups that will result in greater use of facilities by the community.
 Projects which are completed on non-Council land will need to demonstrate a commitment and means to ensuring ongoing community access.

 Applicants are required to contribute at least 25 per cent of the total project cost through cash and in-kind contributions.
 Assessment is a two-stage process, involving an Expression of Interest (EOI) in Stage 1, followed by a more detailed application process for projects that are invited to proceed to Stage 2.
 For Stage 2, projects must be fully costed and include detailed plans, costing and timelines with evidence of the applicant’s capacity to deliver the project.
 Applications must be submitted during grant opening times each year.

 Community Grants Program guidelines (DOC 459Kb) provides further information about this grant category.

-The next application period opens in February 2018.
+The next application period opens in 1 February and close 1 April 2018.